shrujal24/Privacy-Policy-Analyzer/README.md

-# privacy_policy_analyzer_6120

-background.js:
-  Detailed Explanation:
-    chrome.runtime.onMessage.addListener: This function sets up an event listener that listens for messages sent from other scripts within the extension.
-It's useful for background communication between the popup script and the content script. request.action === "goToHomePage": This condition checks if the action in the message is to open the Chrome homepage.
-If so, it creates a new browser tab with chrome.tabs.create. chrome.tabs.create({ url: "chrome://newtab" }): This API call creates a new tab in the Chrome browser, directing it to the "new tab" page.
+background.js: Explanation: chrome.runtime.onMessage.addListener  An event listener for messages from other scripts in the extension.
+Useful for background communication between the popup script and the content script. request.action === "goToHomePage" Whether the action of the message is to open the Chrome home page.
+If it is, open a new browser tab with chrome.tabs.create. chrome.tabs.create({ url: "chrome://newtab" }): This is the API call that opens a new tab in Chrome and sets it to the "new tab" page.
+The background script ensures that some actions - such as opening the home page - are executed upon receiving messages from different parts of the extension.
- Purpose:
-    The background script ensures that specific actions (like opening the home page) are executed when messages are received from the extension's components.

-content.js:
-This script is responsible for injecting and displaying a modal on the webpage to analyze the privacy policy.
+content.js: This script injects a modal on the webpage for analyzing the privacy policy.

-  Detailed Explanation:
-    sessionStorage: Used to check if the modal has already been shown in the current session and to prevent it from showing again. overlay and modal: These are HTML elements created dynamically to display the Privacy Analyzer UI.
-Styling ensures that the modal appears centered and looks polished.
-    createStarRating: This function generates star icons to visually represent the privacy policy rating.
-It uses conditional logic to color the stars based on the provided rating.
-    analyzeButton: When clicked, this button extracts the webpage text and sends it to the Flask backend for analysis. fetch API: Used to send an HTTP POST request to the backend server running on localhost:8000.
-It sends the policy text and waits for a JSON response containing the analysis.
-    buttonContainer: Contains navigation buttons, such as "Proceed to Website" and "Go to Chrome Home".
-The latter uses the Chrome API to open a new tab.
+Detailed Explanation: sessionStorage: Check whether the modal has already appeared in this session and prevent further displays. overlay and modal are HTML elements dynamically created to show Privacy Analyzer UI.
+Some styles would keep the modal centered and polished-looking. createStarRating: A function creates the star icons to visually show up a rating for a given privacy policy.
+It applies a conditional logic to color the stars given a rating. analyzeButton: Clicked to extract the text of the webpage and send it to the backend, Flask, for analysis. fetch API: Used to send an HTTP POST request to the backend server running on localhost:8000; sends policy text and waits on a JSON response with the analysis. buttonContainer: Contains the navigation buttons, "Proceed to Website" and "Go to Chrome Home".
+The latter opens a new tab using the Chrome API.
+Purpose: This script injects a modal onto any webpage to analyze the privacy policy and display the results.
-  Purpose:
-    This script injects a modal onto any webpage to analyze the privacy policy and display the results.

-main.py:
-This file is the backend component of your privacy policy analyzer, built using the Flask web framework.
-It handles HTTP requests from the extension and performs privacy policy analysis using a large language model (LLM).
+main.py: This contains the backend part of your privacy policy analyzer, which is implemented using the Flask web framework.
+It receives HTTP requests from the extension and does some analysis on the privacy policy by using a large language model (LLM).

-  Detailed Explanation:
-    Flask Setup: The Flask framework is used to create a web server that listens for HTTP POST requests on /analyze.
-    CORS: The CORS package allows the Chrome extension (a different origin) to communicate with the Flask server.
-    extract_json_from_text: A utility function that uses regular expressions to extract JSON-like data from text.
-    analyze_with_ollama: Runs the analysis using the Ollama language model.
-It uses subprocess.run to execute the LLM and captures the output.
-The function formats the LLM's output into a structured JSON format.
-    subprocess: This module is used to run shell commands from Python.
-In this case, it runs the Ollama LLM and provides it with the privacy policy text.
-    Error Handling: If the LLM fails or does not return JSON, errors are logged and returned to the frontend.
-  Purpose:
-    Acts as a bridge between the extension and the language model, analyzing privacy policies and returning ratings.

-manifest.json:
+Detailed Explanation: Setting Up Flask: Instantiate a web server using the Flask framework to listen for HTTP POST requests on /analyze.
+CORS: the CORS package allows the Chrome extension-a different origin-to talk to the server. extract_json_from_text: utility function that uses regular expressions to extract JSON-like data from text. analyze_with_ollama: This runs the analysis using the Ollama language model, using subprocess.run to run the LLM and capture the output.
+This function formats the output of the LLM into structured JSON. subprocess: Allows Python to execute shell commands.
+Here it executes the LLaMA LLM and passes the given text of the privacy policy to it.
+Error Handling: If the LLM errors out or does not return JSON, an error is logged and returned to the front end.
+Purpose: This module acts like a bridge between the extension and the language model.
+It analyzes the privacy policy and returns ratings.

-This file defines the configuration and permissions for your Chrome extension.
+manifest.json: This is the configuration and permission file for your Chrome extension.

-  Detailed Explanation:
-    manifest_version: Specifies the version of the manifest format.
-Version 3 is the latest and introduces significant changes to permissions and background scripts. name, version, description: Basic metadata for the extension.
-    permissions: These specify what the extension can do, such as:
-    activeTab: Allows the extension to interact with the currently active tab.
-    webNavigation: Used for intercepting and modifying navigation events.
-    scripting: Grants the ability to execute scripts.
-    tabs: Enables tab management.
-    host_permissions: Specifies that the extension has permission to run on all URLs.
-    action: Defines the popup interface and the icons used in the extension.
-    background: Specifies the service worker (background.js) that handles background tasks.
-    content_scripts: Lists the scripts that should be injected into webpages and the conditions under which they run.
-    icons: Specifies the icons used for the extension in different sizes.
-  Purpose:
-    Provides Chrome with essential information about the extension and specifies permissions, content scripts, and background behavior.

-popup.html:
+Explanation in detail: manifest_version declares the version of the manifest format.
+Version 3 is the latest and introduces significant changes to permissions and background scripts. name, version, description: These are basic metadata about the extension. permissions: These declare what the extension can do.
+For example, activeTab: It provides active permission to the extension to act upon currently the active tab. webNavigation: Allows intercepting and modifying navigation events. scripting: Allows execution of scripts. tabs: To manage tabs. host_permissions: The permission states that the extension can run on all URLs. action: It's used to define the popup interface along with icons used in the extension. background: This defines background.js as a service worker for handling background tasks of the application. content_scripts: Specifies the scripts to be injected into web pages along with the conditions for their execution. icons: It specifies icons that will be used for the extension in different sizes.
+It contains basic information about the extension to Chrome, like permissions, declared content scripts, and background behavior.

-Defines the HTML structure and style for the popup that appears when the user interacts with the extension icon.
+popup.html: This defines the HTML structure and style for the popup that opens when the user interacts with the extension icon.

-  Detailed Explanation:
-    HTML Structure: Contains a title (h2), a content box (div#content), an "Analyze" button, and a hidden button container with "Proceed to Page" and "Go to Chrome Home" buttons.
-    CSS Styles: Defines the layout, colors, shadows, and responsive behavior of elements.
-Styles enhance the user interface for a clean and polished appearance.
+Detailed Explanation: The HTML Structure This contains a title (h2), a content box div#content, an "Analyze" button, and a hidden button container with "Proceed to Page" and "Go to Chrome Home" buttons.
+CSS Styles: It defines the layout, color, shadow, and responsive behavior of elements.
+These styles further enhance the interface, neat, and polished.
+Script Link: Include the popup.js script that implements the interactivity for this popup.
+Purpose: This is a simplified user interface for the Chrome extension popup.
+The Chrome extension guides the user through the analysis of a privacy policy and continues with the results received from such an analysis.
-    Script Link: The popup.js script is included to handle the interactivity of the popup.
-  Purpose:
-    Provides a simple, user-friendly interface for the Chrome extension popup, guiding users to analyze a privacy policy and proceed based on the results.

-popup.js
-This script handles the logic and interactivity of the extension’s popup interface.
+popup.js: holds the logic and interactivity code of the extension's popup UI.

-  Detailed Explanation:
-    DOMContentLoaded Event: Ensures that the script runs only after the HTML has fully loaded.
-    Event Listeners:
-    analyzeButton: Sends a POST request to the backend server with a sample privacy policy text.
-The server responds with a structured analysis, which is then formatted and displayed in the popup.
-    proceedButton: Closes the popup when clicked.
-    goHomeButton: Opens a new Chrome tab with the homepage and closes the popup. fetch API: Used to make asynchronous requests to the Flask server and handle the response.
+Detailed Explanation: The DOMContentLoaded Event: Ensuring that the script only runs once the DOM is fully loaded.
+Listening for Events: analyzeButton: Send a POST request to the backend with a sample text of a privacy policy.
+Server returns a structured analysis that gets formatted and displayed in the popup. proceedButton: The button which closes the popup when clicked. goHomeButton: Opens a new tab in Chrome with the homepage and closes the popup. fetch API: Used for making asynchronous requests to the Flask server, handling the response.
+Purpose: Deal with the user's interactions in the popup, make the privacy policy analysis using the backend, and display the results or error messages.
-  Purpose:
-    Handles user interactions in the popup, performs the privacy policy analysis by communicating with the backend, and displays the results or error messages.